 While the RO18 and RO21 were designed and built to handle work within their size capacity, the RO24 was a "stretched" version intended for larger, lighter or more awkward jobs where rates of metal removal were not an important factor - with the added benefit of freeing up heavier machines in a busy shop for their intended purpose.
 However, although otherwise having the same general specification of the smaller models, the 24RO was, to help its intended purpose, equipped with a stronger saddle and cross slide.

 First in the range to be put on the market was the RO18, introduced during the late 1940s followed by, in the very early 1950s, the RO21 and then the RO24.
-The lathes remained largely unchanged until around the early 1960s when numerous improvements were made, these including an increase in weight of around 8%, the fitting of needle-roller bearings in place of plain bushes on shafts such as lever pivots and modifications to the headstock and its lubrication system.
+The lathes remained largely unchanged until around the early 1960s when numerous improvements were made (and model designations changed as already mentioned), these including an increase in weight of around 8%, the fitting of needle-roller bearings in place of plain bushes on shafts - such as lever pivots - and modifications to the headstock and its lubrication system.

-While it is believed that the models made in the 1940s and early 1950s had two plain spindle bearings, all others had a double-row taper roller at the front and a single row at the rear - though the option did remain to have an adjustable plain bearing at the front; axial thrust was taken by a ball race.
-Gears were built into the headstock, made of a special alloy steel, heat treated, ground finished and held on multi-spline shafts running in roller bearings.
+While it is believed that the models made in the 1940s and early 1950s had two plain spindle bearings, all others had a double-row taper roller at the front and a single row at the rear - though the option did remain to have an adjustable plain bearing at the front; axial thrust being taken by a ball race.
+Gears built into the headstock were in a heat-treated, ground-finished alloy steel and held on multi-spline shafts running in roller bearings.
 Control was by two levers, one mounted on the headstock, the other pivoting from the right-hand face of the apron and travelling with it.
-Both were of the safety type and could not be accidentally nudged into engagement; instead, they had to be pulled away from a spring-loaded, indented position before being turned to start the lathe.
-Forward and reverse drive was through a multi-disc clutch with, for stopping, a band brake, this simple device being replaced on later models by a much more effective and automatically applied electromagnetic type that could bring an unloaded spindle from maximum speed to a halt in around two seconds.
+Both levers were of the "safety" type i.e. they could not be accidentally nudged into engagement instead, they had to be pulled away from a spring-loaded, indented position before being turned to start the lathe.
+Forward and reverse drive was through a multi-disc clutch with, for stopping, a band brake, this simple device being replaced on later models by a much more effective, powerful and automatically applied electromagnetic type that could bring an unloaded spindle from maximum speed to a halt in around two seconds.
 Spindle speeds varied over the years with a typical, early specification, being twelve in a choice of three ranges: 17 to 750 r.p.m., 23.5 to 1050 r.p.m. and 33.5 to 1500 r.p.m.
 At extra cost two high-speed set-ups were also available, both requiring a more powerful motor of up to 10 h.p.
-The catalogue specification of the first gave a range 45 to 2000 r.p.m. while the second, not listed in the charts, ran from 1400 to 4000 r.p.m. and was described in the text as "Special" and intended for "...the use with ceramic tools or the machining of materials such as copper and plastic."
-Rather unusually the headstock's front bearing was air cooled by a fan mounted inboard of it on the spindle with filtration taken care of by three units mounted at the left-hand end of the headstock, these being similar to the oiled wire mesh filters found on compressors or, typically, on cheaper two-stroke motorcycle engines as made until the 1960s.
+The catalogue specification of the first type gave a range 45 to 2000 r.p.m. while the second, not listed in the charts, ran from 1400 to 4000 r.p.m. and was described in the text as "Special" and intended for "...the use with ceramic tools or the machining of materials such as copper and plastic."
+Rather unusually, the headstock's front bearing was air cooled by a fan carried on the spindle with filtration taken care of by three units mounted at the left-hand end of the headstock - these being similar to the oiled wire-mesh filters found on compressors or, typically, on cheaper two-stroke motorcycle engines as made until the 1960s.